MajorFemi/alx-system_engineering-devops/0x00-shell_basics/README.md

 The fourteenth script creates a symbolic link

-The fifteer script copy special files e.g html file
+The fifteen script copy special files e.g html file

+The sixteen script moves all files that begins with upper case letter